LightTable/Vim/README.md

 A thin wrapper around CodeMirror's vim mode that integrates it into Light Table.

+For additional Vim-like functionality, see [the guide for Vim Users](https://github.com/LightTable/LightTable/wiki/For-Vim-Users).

 ## Setup

 First, install the `Vim` plugin using the Plugin Manager.